haiku/website/content/guides/virtualizing/xen.md

 tags = []
 +++

 Virtual instances of operating systems are perfect for all kinds of testing purposes that need to be done in a safe and isolated environment.
-Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers, but wish to become familiar with it.
+Installing Haiku in a virtual machine is a solution for people who do not want to install it on their physical computers but want to become familiar with it.

-In this guide the Haiku operating system is being run under virtual circumstances using Arch Linux, KVM, and Virt-Manager. but you can use any distribution of Linux that supports KVM.
+In this guide, the Haiku operating system is being run under virtual circumstances using Arch Linux, KVM, and Virt-Manager. but you can use any distribution of Linux that supports KVM.

-In this guide, we will be using an Anyboot image - it can be obtained [here](/get-haiku).
-Both the ISO and anyboot images are available there, do select the closest mirror to enjoy higher transfer rates.
-Verify using the checksums to make sure that the downloaded files are not corrupted as they are big files.
+This tutorial, for demonstration purposes, uses an Anyboot image.
+It can be obtained [here](/get-haiku).
+Both the ISO and Anyboot images are available there.
+Verify the checksums to make sure the downloaded files are not corrupted.

 ##### Go to section